Zehelein/pg-transactional-outbox/lib/README.md

 # pg-transactional-outbox

-The `pg-transactional-outbox` is a library that implements the transactional outbox and transactional inbox pattern for PostgreSQL.
-It allows you to reliably send and receive messages within the context of a PostgreSQL transaction, ensuring that messages are only sent or received if the transaction is committed.
+The `pg-transactional-outbox` library implements the transactional outbox and transactional inbox pattern based on PostgreSQL.
+It ensures that outgoing messages are only sent when your code successfully commits your transaction.
+On the receiving side it ensures that a message is stored exactly once and that your handler marks the message only as done when your code finishes successfully.

 ![postgresql_outbox_pattern](https://user-images.githubusercontent.com/9946441/211221740-a10d3c0b-dfa9-4c4e-84fb-068f6e63aaac.jpeg)
 _Message delivery via the PostgreSQL-based transactional outbox pattern